 Anyway, here are 5 practical steps to update old content for SEO and double your organic traffic.

-1. Check Google Search Console for Performance of Posts
+1. Check Google Search Console for The Performance of Posts

 The best place to check the SEO performance of your articles is the Google Search Console.